mgrube753/bachelor-thesis/README.md

    ```sh
    pip install -r requirements.txt
    ```

-   Overall, the CPU-based version of PyTorch is sufficient for creating the sentence transformer-based embeddings used in this thesis for semantic similarity calculations.

 4. Create a `.env` file in the project root with your API keys (without, scripts like [`20_experiments/50_src/main.py`](20_experiments/50_src/main.py) will not work):